Roland Niczuly

-Roland Csaba Niczuly (born 21 September 1995) is a Romanian professional footballer who plays as a goalkeeper for Liga I club Sepsi OSK, which he captains.
+Roland Csaba Niczuly (born 21 September 1995) is a Romanian professional footballer who plays as a goalkeeper for Liga II club Sepsi OSK.

 Career

 A youth product of KSE Târgu Secuiesc and Universitatea Cluj, Niczuly was sent out on loan by the latter to Unirea Tărlungeni for the 2014–15 season.
-He made his senior debut on 30 August 2014, aged 19, in a 2–1 Liga II win over Olt Slatina.
+He made his senior debut on 30 August 2014, at age 19, in a 2–1 Liga II win over Olt Slatina.
 Niczuly was an undisputed starter during his stint in Brașov County, with the club finishing fourth in its series.

-After his loan deal expired, Niczuly totalled 19 appearances in all competitions for Universitatea Cluj in the 2015–16 campaign.
+After his loan deal expired, Niczuly totaled 19 appearances in all competitions for Universitatea Cluj in the 2015–16 campaign.
 In the summer of 2016, he moved to Sepsi OSK, which immediately gained promotion to the Liga I by finishing second in the league.
 He went on to record his debut in the top tier on 16 July 2017, in a 0–1 loss to Astra Giurgiu.

 On 22 July 2020, Niczuly was a starter in the 0–1 loss to FCSB in the Cupa României final.
-Two years later, he again played a final, this time a 2–1 victory over Voluntari.
+Two years later, he again played a Cupa României final, this time resulting in a 2–1 victory over Voluntari.
+On 24 May 2023, he won his second successive Cupa României final, saving three penalties in the 5–4 shoot-out win against Universitatea Cluj.

 Personal life

-Born in Târgu Secuiesc, Niczuly is of Hungarian ethnicity.
+Born in Târgu Secuiesc, Niczuly is of Hungarian ethnicity, which has been the source of at least one xenophobic incident with spectators in games that he appeared in.
 In 2019, he married his partner Tania Alexia, a native of Cluj-Napoca with whom he has a son.